-Auburn Mechanical is currently roughing in mechanical and plumbing systems for the first hotel in Seattle with fully modular hotel rooms.
+Auburn is currently roughing in mechanical and plumbing systems for the first hotel in Seattle with fully modular hotel rooms.
 The lobby, offices, and building infrastructure are being built traditionally, and the modular guest rooms risers are being installed by our skilled tradespeople.
-We are excited to be a part of this unique and innovative project.

 The upscale Homewood Suites by Hilton, Rowley Extended Stay is a 123-suite, eight-story hotel located off state Route 900 in Issaquah.
-The design-build project took an extensive preconstruction effort to help the owners get to a feasible price that would allow them to move forward with construction of the project.
+The design-build project took an extensive preconstruction effort to help the owners get to a feasible price that would allow them to move forward with the construction of the project.
 After almost two years of value engineering and various pricing activities, we were able to help get the project funded.
 Carrying the Hilton name comes with the expectancy to maintain their high standards.
-Working collaboratively with the owner, architect, contractor and Hilton allowed Auburn to satisfy all parties and provide a hotel built with the intention of 100% guest satisfaction.
+Working collaboratively with the owner, architect, contractor, and Hilton allowed Auburn to satisfy all parties and provide a hotel built with the intention of 100% guest satisfaction.

 Auburn was the plumbing contractor for the renovation of the First United Methodist Church into The Sanctuary event space.
 The project was next door to the F5 tower project and utilized the same team.
-The work consisted of a full seismic upgrade of the existing structure as it was converted into the hotel’s event space.
+The work consisted of a full-seismic upgrade of the existing structure as it was converted into the hotel’s event space.
 Architectural elements of the building were preserved throughout construction—historic elopements were carefully moved so upgraded plumbing could be installed.
 Notable work on the project included piping, bathrooms, and kitchens.

 Auburn was the owner-direct mechanical contractor on the Westland Distillery, Process Cooling System Retrofit.
 Westland was using domestic water to cool the distilling process, which was not economically or environmentally viable.
 By installing a dual system cooling tower/chiller, they are saving 13,000 gallons of water per day and increased the efficiency by about 80% (compared to a chiller alone).